Experienced IT Executive and StrategistConnect on LinkedIn

 TJ Kang is not only an inventor and tech executive, he's also a Psychology grad.

 TJ Kang (B.Sc., 1982) began discussing his ideas about computers with friends while he was studying psychology as an undergraduate.
 Those conversations led to the invention of the first Korean word processing software and eventually the founding of ThinkFree.
-Kang, the head of the Media Solutions Centre for Samsung electronics in Korea, credits his career path to the time he spent at the University of Toronto.
+Kang, the former head of the Media Solutions Centre for Samsung electronics in Korea, credits his career path to the time he spent at the University of Toronto.
 See more about TJ here.

 What do employers value about Department of Psychology graduates?